mjenior/promptpal/README.md

 Available role shortcuts:
 - assistant (default): Standard personal assistant with improved ability to help with tasks
 - compbio: Expertise in bioinformatics and systems biology.
 Knowledgeable in commonly used computational biology platforms.
+- developer: Generates complete, functional application code based on user requirements, ensuring clarity and structure.
 - refactor: Senior full stack developer with emphases in correct syntax, documentation, and unit testing.
 - writer: Writing assistant to help with generating science & technology related content
-- editor: Text editing assistant to help with clarity and brevity
+- editor: Text editing assistant to help with clarity and brevity.
-- artist: Creates an images described by the prompt, default style leans toward illustrations
+- artist: Creates an images described by the prompt, default style leans toward illustrations.
 - photographer: Generates more photo-realistic images
 - investor: Provides advice in technology stock investment and wealth management.